HortonworksUniversity/Essentials/demos/hive/README.md

 the "Save results..." pulldown to create an Excel worksheet of the results for further review on your workstation.

-Complete the next query demonstrating the helpfulness of the Content Assist functionality.
+Complete the next query demonstrating the helpfulness of the Content Assist functionality and **save it before executing it**.
 NOTE: On Sandbox, this query may take a minute or two to complete.

 ```
 SELECT truckid, avg(mpg) avgmpg